Spencer Jones (basketball)

-Spencer Keith Jones (born June 14, 2001) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA), on a two-way contract with the Grand Rapids Gold of the NBA G League.
+Spencer Keith Jones (born June 14, 2001) is an American professional basketball player for the Denver Nuggets of the National Basketball Association (NBA).
 He played college basketball for the Stanford Cardinal.

 High school career

 Jones attended Bishop Miege at Roeland Park, Kansas, leading the Stags to three state titles.
 As a senior, he led his team in scoring with 18.8 points, rebounds with 8.0, steals with 3.0 and blocks with 2.5 per game.
+Jones was considered a top 40 prospect in the class of 2019, where he was ranked 31 by Rivals, and 39 by 247Sports.

 College career

-Jones played college basketball for the Stanford Cardinal, where he appeared in 146 games in five seasons and averaged 11.0 points, 4.1 rebounds, 1.2 assists and 1.1 steals all while shooting 43.9% from the field and 39.7% from the three point line in 28.3 minutes per game.
-In 2023, he made the All-Pac-12 second-team and ended up his college career as the school's all-time leader in games played with 146 and three-pointers with 315.
+Jones played college basketball for the Stanford Cardinal, where he appeared in 146 games in five seasons and averaged 11.0 points, 4.1 rebounds, 1.2 assists and 1.1 steals all while shooting 43.9% from the field and 39.7% from the three-point line in 28.3 minutes per game.
+In 2023, he made the All-Pac-12 second team and ended up his college career as the school's all-time leader in games played with 146 and three-pointers with 315.

+Across his five seasons at Stanford, Jones developed a reputation as a durable, low-usage wing with strong perimeter shooting, defensive versatility and leadership experience, traits that would later shape his transition to the professional level.

 Jones graduated from Stanford in 2024 with an undergraduate degree in Management Science and Engineering.